Keystone and Raven, LLC

 How well does your current leadership function and communicate?
 Who are your next leaders?
 And how are you preparing them to lead?
 Leaders set the culture, direction, and expectations of the company.
 And just like any other job, it takes practice, training, and self-awareness to lead well.
 Prepare for success with leadership assessments, transition planning, and training.

-Purpose: Assess the culture of the two firms involved in an acquisition, find common ground, and help the team build an integration plan, including external and internal messaging.
+Project Purpose: Assess the culture of the two firms involved in an acquisition, find common ground, and help the team build an integration plan, including external and internal messaging.
 The assessment and messaging sought to:

 Result: Full marketplace acceptance of the combined company.
 Staff retention of 100% through first two years after acquisition (no unplanned departures).
 Developed integration plan with members of both firms in one day, covering immediate, short-term, and long-term objectives and corresponding communication plan.